-Our free resume templates below are designed to help you prepare a professional resume using Microsoft Word or OpenOffice.org.
+Our free resume templates below are designed to help you prepare a professional resume using Microsoft Word, OpenOffice, or Google Docs.
 Our Resume Template can be described as "professional", "elegant", "modern", "classic", or "contemporary".
 It is all those things, but it is also easy to work with.
 Most importantly, our resume templates don't contain fancy colors or unique formatting styles that might identify your resume as having come from a resume template repository.

 We encourage you to read through the resume tips and guidelines for resume writing on Vertex42.com before using any resume template.
 You should also browse through as many sample resumes as you have time for, especially those related to your field or position.
 The more resumes you look at, the more ideas you will have for how to craft your own.
 Even if you only have basic skills with Word, you should be able to recreate almost any professional resume that you find using one of our two templates.

 The Resume Template by Vertex42® is easy to customize, and is available in two different formats:

 Table Format: You use a table in Microsoft Word (without borders) to place the main section headings (Objective, Experience, Education, etc) in a narrow column on the left hand side of the resume.
 This is a very popular method for formatting resumes.
 In fact, the Resume Wizard built into Word 2003 only creates resumes using the table format.
 The table format can let you have more section headings without using up as much space as the outline format.

 Outline Format: Instead of using tables, you use margins, tabs, and indention to format your resume.
 Lines under the main section headings are recommended.
 The outline format is often easier to manipulate and can be converted to a scannable resume (in ASCII format) fairly easily.